ryanlane/mimir-display/README.md

 	* Else fallback to Inky
 4. Simulation fallback (when backend import fails or forced)

+`rgbmatrix` is not auto-detected (requires explicit `--backend rgbmatrix` or `DISPLAY_BACKEND=rgbmatrix`).
+This avoids mis-identification on systems that also have a framebuffer.

 Environment shortcuts:
 * `FORCE_INKY=1` to bypass framebuffer detection
 * `FORCE_SIM=1` to force simulation (primarily for development/testing)